 Please contact Terry with any questions related to billing or contributions to the temple at email@example.com or ext.
 119.

-As director of the temple’s Jewish Learning Programs (formerly Religious School), Jen Lewis helps support and organize all Jewish learning for K thru 12 students by creating deeply engaging and experiential programs that support the needs and interests of families and students.
+As director of the temple’s Jewish Learning Programs (formerly Religious School), Jen Lewis helps support and organize Jewish learning for all students by creating deeply engaging and experiential programs that support the needs and interests of families and students.
 Her primary goals are to help students develop a strong sense of Jewish community, a passion for Judaic/Hebrew learning, and an understanding of Jewish values and ethics thru Tikkun Olam (“repairing the world”).

 Jen has been a synagogue educator for 30 years, beginning with preschool at Sinai Temple in Los Angeles and Beth Am, and most recently teaching 2nd and 4th grades here at CBB since 2008.
 In 2015, she became the Director of Jewish Learning Programs.
 She is a longtime resident of Santa Barbara, and along with her husband Stuart has 3 boys, TJ, Alex, and Isaac.
 In her spare time she enjoys volunteering at her children’s schools, walking the beautiful beaches of SB, and spending time outdoors with her family.